jas-mckin/rtd-tutorial-jm/docs/source/index.rst

  :align: center

-Welcome to the ENA pathogens documentation, which provides details for how to submit data and use the Pathogens Portal.
+Welcome to the ENA pathogens documentation, which provides details for how to submit data and use the `Pathogens Portal <https://www.ebi.ac.uk/ena/pathogens/v2/>`_.